Home Buildings Insurance

 Thankfully, subsidence can be dealt with through a procedure called ‘underpinning’ and a strengthening of the foundations.

 This considerable structural work on your home can be very expensive, however, so it is almost always claimed on your home buildings insurance.
-Discuss subsidence with one of our advisors if you have any concerns.

 Damage to Boundaries